 Special attention should be paid when planning summer rotation programs.
 While challenge tends to be lower in the summer months due to drier litter, coccidiosis is still a major contributing factor to performance loss.
-Choosing the right anticoccidial is important for the summer as some anticoccidials are not ideal.
-For example, nicarbazin reduces heat tolerance in broilers and monensin reduces water and feed intake.
+Choosing the right anticoccidial is important for the summer, as some anticoccidials are not ideal.
+For example, nicarbazin reduces heat tolerance in broilers, and monensin reduces water and feed intake.
 Therefore, these anticoccidials are often not used in summer months.
-Lasalocid, a salt, on the other hand tends to increase water consumption and may be ideal for the summer.
+On the other hand, lasalocid, a salt, tends to increase water consumption and may be ideal for the summer.
 Salt levels in the diet, however, should be carefully balanced in a lasalocid diet to prevent wet litter.
 Coccidiosis vaccination programs are also popular in the summer and can be useful in restoring sensitivity to anticoccidials for use in cooler months.
 Special attention to management, especially in the brooding period, must occur so that these programs are successful.
-It is best to follow the recommendations of the manufacturer when related to management practices during vaccination programs.
+It is best to follow the manufacturer recommendations when related to management practices during vaccination programs.

 During the summer, it is critical to remove heat from the broiler house.
 Be sure to provide proper air speed uniformly throughout the house for tunnel ventilation.
 This can be accomplished by making sure houses are tightly sealed and there are no holes in the walls or ceilings.
 It is also critical to have the correct number of fans and check that they are in good condition.
 This means ensuring fan belts are not loose, as well as making sure fan blades and shutters are clean as dust and loose belts can reduce airflow.
 Bearings should also be lubricated if needed.